TusharKesarwani/CodeSphere/Readme.md

 ## 🧠 Usage

-1. Open the app in your browser: `http://localhost:3000`
+1. Open `http://localhost:3000` in your browser.
-2. Enter your name and create or join a meeting using a Meeting ID.
+2. Enter your name, email, and join or create a meeting.
-3. Use the chat panel to message other users in real time.
-4. Write JavaScript code in the editor and click **Run** to execute and share results.
-5. Watch as code, output, and messages sync live across all participants!
+3. Collaborate on code in the editor.
+4. Send and receive real-time messages (stored in the DB).
+5. See when participants join or disconnect.
+6. All messages are persisted and restored on reload.

 ---

 ## 🛠️ Technologies Used

 - **Frontend**: React.js, HTML, CSS, JavaScript
+- **State Management**: React Context API
 - **Backend**: Node.js, Express.js
-- **Database**: MongoDB
+- **Database**: MongoDB + Mongoose
-- **Real-Time**: Socket.io
+- **Real-Time Communication**: Socket.io
-- **Others**: Axios, dotenv, ESLint
+- **Utilities**: Axios, dotenv, UUID

 ---

 ## 💡 Future Improvements

-- 🧪 Add syntax highlighting with Monaco or CodeMirror
+- 🎨 Syntax highlighting with **Monaco Editor**
-- 🔐 Add authentication and user profiles
+- 🔐 Authentication & user sessions
+- 🧠 AI-powered code assistance
-- 📜 Add code version history
+- 📚 Code version control & history
-- 🎥 Integrate video/audio conferencing
+- 🎥 Video/audio chat integration
-- 🧑‍🏫 Instructor/host mode with admin controls
+- 🛑 Admin controls for host

 ---